mozman/ezdxf/docs/source/setup.rst

 CI services every day.

-The C-extensions are disabled for `pypy3`_, because the JIT compiled code of pypy is much faster than the compiled C-extensions for pypy.
+The C-extensions are disabled for `pypy3`_, because the JIT compiled code of pypy is much faster than the compiled C-extensions.

 Disable C-Extensions
 --------------------